How to Improve Communication Within a Team

 Each team is simultaneously communicating with mission control.
-Mission control takes all of this information and passes information up to the astronauts who are blasting through space thousands of miles above them.
 Any breakdown in communication across any of the teams can derail the whole mission and have dangerous consequences.

 Improving Team Communication

 When asked why a project had missed a key deadline, 28% of employees said poor communication was the primary cause.
 It’s easy to get caught up in external communication that you neglect what’s happening within your four walls.